 Kolb is known across the nation for her approach to teaching prospective educators about best practices for using technology in the classroom.
-She believes technology can be a boon to K-12 teaching but not without a thoughtful approach that puts pedagogy ahead of purchasing.
+She believes tech can be a boon to K-12 teaching but not without a thoughtful approach that puts pedagogy ahead of purchasing.

-Most schools get that backwards, she said.
+Most schools get that backward, she said.

 “The way that technology is best integrated is to think about instruction and learning goals first.
 What are our needs?
 What are the needs of our learners?
 And then think about what technological tools will add value to that.”

 The U-M students said they didn’t enter the course as big users, and some admit they don’t care much for it, but all agreed the class has opened their eyes about how to use technology effectively.